B-Himanshu19/sweet-shop-management/README.md

 ## 🚢 Deployment

 ### Backend Deployment
-The backend can be deployed to platforms like:
+The backend is deployed to:
-- Heroku
-- Railway
-- Render
 - AWS EC2

 Make sure to: